Built with care by TeamRetro

 All cards are revealed with a tally and team average.
 Discuss, re-vote, or agree on a final estimate.

-Choose the scale that works best for your team.
-Whether you prefer classic fibonacci or simple t-shirt sizing, we’ve got you covered.
+Choose the scale that works best for your team — classic Fibonacci, simple t-shirt sizing, or anything in between.

 Scrum

-Colorful scrum poker cards for online agile estimation in TeamRetro
+Fibonacci planning poker cards for agile estimation in TeamRetro

 Fibonacci